 Dyslexia is a language-based learning disability.
-Dyslexia refers to a cluster of symptoms, that results in people having difficulties with specific language skills, particularly reading.
-Students with dyslexia often experience difficulties with both oral and written other language skills, such as writing, and pronouncing words and writing.
-Dyslexia affects individuals throughout their lives; however, its impact can change at different stages in a person’s life.
-It is referred to as a learning disability because dyslexia can make it very difficult for a student to succeed without phonics-based reading instruction that is unavailable in most public schools..
+Dyslexia refers to a cluster of symptoms that results in people having difficulties with specific language skills, particularly reading, writing, and spelling.
+Students with dyslexia often experience difficulties with both oral and written language skills, such as writing and pronouncing words.
+Dyslexia affects individuals throughout their lives.
+However, its impact can change at different stages in a person’s life.
+It is referred to as a learning disability because dyslexia can make it very difficult for a student to succeed without phonics-based reading instruction that is available in most public schools.
 In its more severe forms, a student with dyslexia may qualify for special education with specially designed instruction, and as appropriate, accommodations.

 Serving the Student with Dyslexia

-Greenville ISD provides a program for students with dyslexia.
-Each student is served by a trained specialist on the home campus.
+Greenville ISD provides research-based multi-sensory phonics instruction for students with dyslexia.
+Each student is served by a trained specialist at their home campus.
 The GISD Dyslexia Program includes the components of phonemic awareness, phonics, vocabulary development, reading fluency, and reading comprehension strategies.

 The instructional strategies utilize research-based, explicit, multisensory phonetic methods and a variety of writing and spelling components to meet the specific learning needs of each individual student.

 Instruction is organized and presented in a way that follows a logical, sequential plan and proceeds at a rate commensurate with each student’s needs, ability level, and demonstration of progress.